 Accredited by AACSB International—The Association to Advance Collegiate Schools of Business, the premier global accrediting body for schools of business, the Walker College of Business MBA Program provides transformative, educational experiences that prepare students for life-long learning and professional leadership responsibilities in a dynamic, global environment.
 Flexibility in the program allows for a full-time option as well as part-time programs in two locations.
 The MBA program offers rolling admission in its full-time as well as part-time programs to provide incoming students the flexibility to start the program in the Fall, Spring or Summer.
 Learn more.

 Hear more from current MBA student, Todd Nolt, about the Walker College of Business MBA program.

-The full-time MBA program comprises 36 credit hours, with 27 hours of core courses and 9 hours of electives.
-Electives allow students to focus upon one of seven concentrations in Business Analytics, Supply Chain Management, Economics, Sustainable Business, International Business, Leading and Managing Human Resources, or Interdisciplinary Business.
+The full-time MBA comprises 36 credit hours, with 27 hours of core courses and 9 hours of electives that allow for a focus on one of seven concentrations in Business Analytics, Supply Chain Management, Economics, Sustainable Business, International Business, Leading and Managing Human Resources, or Interdisciplinary Business.
 Students taking 12 hours per semester will finish the program in one year.
+Learn more.

-The Walker College offers two part-time evening MBA programs, a distance education MBA program in Hickory, North Carolina and [one based on Appalachian State University’s main campus].
-These evening programs are year round, offering face-to-face instruction with classes meeting approximately two nights per week.
+Appalachian offers two part-time evening options, including a distance education MBA program in Hickory, North Carolina.
+Evening programs are year round, offering face-to-face instruction with classes meeting approximately two nights per week.
 While students may create a customized program of study, students typically take 6 credit hours per semester (fall, spring, and summer) to complete the 36-hour program in approximately two years.
+Learn more.